 Hank’s combines old Charleston style with the bold flavors of contemporary sea-to-table dining.
 Waiters in white jackets and black ties serve historic local dishes like she-crab soup, curried shrimp in a coconut- and banana-laced sauce, and Seafood a la Wando, a blend of shrimp, scallops, and fish in a rich sherry cream.
-The triple-decker seafood tower remains a jaw-dropping display of lobster, shrimp, oysters, and mussels, while massive fried seafood platters will satisfy the bigger appetites.
-But don’t let the scale and flash fool you: Chef Frank McMahon has some serious fine dining chops, and he keeps thing up-to-date with carefully prepared local fish, like roasted grouper with pea and lobster risotto and sautéed trigger over red wine-braised lentils.
-Add it all up, and you’ve got flashy, big-ticket seafood dining that can please even the most sophisticated palate. —Robert Moss Dish (Winter 2013)
+The “Fried” section of the menu features five different selections of heaping Southern seafood platters, all served with fried sweet potatoes and classic coleslaw.
+Alongside such substantial, crowd-pleasing favorites, Chef Frank McMahon displays his serious fine-dining chops with up-to-date preparations of local fish, like grilled swordfish with fried okra and sauteed spinach in a sweet corn, leek, and ham hock bisque.
+If you want to really impress, Hank’s seafood tower or seafood castle — gleaming silver ice-filled pans bearing chilled shrimp, oysters, mussels, lobster, and stone crab claws — is sure to do the trick.
+Add it all up, and you’ve got flashy, big-ticket seafood dining that can please even the most sophisticated palate. —Robert Moss Dish, Winter 2016

 A rich, casual setting complements a varied menu.
 Voted Best Seafood by CP readers.